soxueren/atsd/integration/alteryx/README.md

 Press **Run Workflow**.

-The data will be retrieved from the database, processed in Designer by the workflow with new series stored back in the database .
+The data will be retrieved from the database, processed in Designer by the workflow with new series stored back in the database.
 Click **Browse** node.

    ![](images/calc_results.png)